Soft/process-queue/README.md

     pqueue server echo Hello {}

-Once the server is listening, we can start sending in tasks by running:
+Once the server is listening, we can start sending in tasks.
+For example, let's greet the world by running:

     pqueue send world

-We can see that the string "Hello world" got printed in the terminal running the server.
-The server will keep listening for new tasks, if we now execute:
+We can see that the string "Hello world" got printed in the terminal where the server is running.
+The server will keep listening for new tasks, if we now
+execute:

     pqueue send "John Doe"